 - Intelligent process automation may eventually supplant traditional robotic process automation as AI propels the technology away from automating rote tasks.

 He said the answer for Direct Line was to try to earn the trust of the IT department.
-“When we proved that we could professionalise ourselves within the automation team and show that we were not just another federated IT function out there trying to cause them trouble, that was when it flipped over to being more supportive and less challenging.
+“When we proved that we could professionalise ourselves within the automation team and show that we were not just another federated IT function out there trying to cause them trouble, that was when it flipped over to being more supportive and less challenging,” said David.

 Scaling up is hard to do